 The most memorable holiday dinners I’ve ever made have been for my parents.
 I don’t know if every daughter feels the same way I did, but one of my fondest wishes as I grew older was to one day prepare a Thanksgiving feast for my loving and caring family.

-The following is my interpretation of what transpired at the kitchen table the next day:
+The following is my interpretation of what transpired at the kitchen table around noon the next day:

 Lisa: I see that you’re both having peanut butter and stale crackers for your lunch, you do realize that those foiled covered dishes in the refrigerator are leftovers, right?